 Section VII.
 Insurance

-The District will effectively managing risk and provide for the general liability insurance needs of the District (17B-1-113).
+The District shall effectively manage risk and provide for the general liability insurance needs of the District (17B-1-113).

 The District will provide for Unemployment Insurance.

 The District will provide for Workers Compensation Insurance.

 The District will bond the Board Treasurer and employees who have the responsibility for the safekeeping and investment of public funds in keeping with Utah Code.
 (51-7-15)